-Advanced Airflow Management Strategies: What’s Next?11 min read
+Advanced Airflow Management Strategies: What to do After Implementing Best Practices17 min read

 Beyond the elimination of waste and the prevention of over-heated computer equipment, airflow management is the great enabler of all sorts of strategies and technologies for making the data center operation more energy efficient, ergo: more cost-effective.
 A critical first response to effective airflow management is effective temperature management.
 With poor airflow management, it is necessary to keep the overall temperature below some threshold to guarantee no ICT equipment anywhere in the room will see air intake temperatures above whatever maximum threshold (or SLA) has been established, typically resulting in thermostat set points in the 69-72˚F range, producing supply air around the mid 50’s.
 With good airflow management, temperature control can be switched to the supply air temperature and it can be set to run continuously at some level within a very few degree of the maximum determined equipment intake temperature.
 For example, if you have selected 78˚F as the absolute maximum temperature you want any ICT equipment to see, it’s possible to set your cooling system’s supply temperature at around 72-73˚F, and even as high as 75˚ if your airflow management implementation is particularly effective.
 In a data center with a chiller plant supplying chilled water to precision perimeter cooling units or row-based coolers or rear-door heat exchangers, this change alone will produce a 17-50% energy savings on the chiller operation, which equates to anywhere from 3.5% up to 11% energy savings on the total electrical consumption for the data center.